koopjs/koop-cli/README.md

                                                       [boolean] [default: false]

 Options:
-  --config   specify the project configuration in JSON                  [string]
+  --config      specify the project configuration in JSON               [string] --no-install  add the new plugin but not install it [boolean] [default: false] --no-git      do not initialize Git                 [boolean] [default: false]
 ```

 You can create different types of Koop projects from templates: